Mideas-Touch/alx-low_level_programming/0x02-functions_nested_loops/README.md

 	* Prototype: int print_last_digit(int);
 	* Returns the value of the last digit
 - Task 8-prints every minute of the day of Jack Bauer, starting from 00:00 to 23:59.
 - Task 9-prints the 9 times table, starting with 0.
+- Task 10-adds two integers and returns the result.